 Charla Johnson joined the Counseling Center in February 2009.
 Charla earned her Bachelor’s Degree from Chicago State University in Psychology and her Master of Arts in Human Services Counseling from Liberty University.
 During her spare time Charla enjoys traveling, reading, cooking, and spending time with family and friends.

-Elysia Soria, B.S., Administrative Secretary
+Elysia Soria, B.S., Senior Secretary

 Elysia is a current graduate student in the MA Clinical Psychology program at Roosevelt University.
 Having graduated from Illinois State University with her Bachelor of Science in Psychology, Elysia went on to serve as a Registered Behavior Technician in Bloomington, IL where she provided therapy to children, adolescents, and adults with learning disabilities, primarily non-verbal individuals with Autism in both the clinic and in-home settings.
 Elysia's clinical interests include cultural psychology and child psychology, including neurodevelopmental disorders.
 Upon completion of her Master's program, Elysia intends on obtaining a doctoral degree in Clinical Child Psychology to research and serve underrepresented populations coping with intellectual and developmental disabilities while teaching at an institution of higher learning.
 When Elysia isn't studying, you can find her traveling, reading, running, exploring new foods, or as a St. Louis-area native, you'll find her cheering on her St. Louis Cardinals.